AdityaGangadhare/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Below are eight German traffic signs that I found on the web:

 ![signals](./writeup_images/german_traffic_signals.JPG)
+Some of the image might be difficult to classify.
+For eg. The third image as there is very little difference form other speed limit signs.
+The fifth image of "No Entry" has many similar features to "STOP" sign, "left turn/right turn" sign.

 #### Model's predictions on these new traffic signs.